ByteChkR/BadScript/docs/Information.md

 # Information

-`bs main.bs` starts the Interactive Shell Session
+`bs interactive` starts the Interactive Shell Session

 ## Installing the Module System
 Installing the module system is a requirement for the interactive shell to function properly(the shell itself is a module)